awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 ## Deregistration Delay<a name="deregistration-delay"></a>

 Elastic Load Balancing stops sending requests to instances that are deregistering\.
 Connection draining ensures that in\-flight requests complete before existing connections are closed\.
 The initial state of a deregistering target is `draining`\.
 By default, the state of a deregistering target changes to `unused` after 300 seconds\.
 To change the amount of time that Elastic Load Balancing waits before changing the state to `unused`, update the deregistration delay value\.
+We recommend that you specify a value of at least 120 seconds to ensure that requests are completed\.

 **To update the deregistration delay value using the console**